Paid Intern-Contracts and Grants (IFES)IFES

 DescriptionDo you like documentary film?

 Fascinated by the film industry?

 Looking to inspire your peers and make a difference?

 The REACT to FILM College Action Network aims to expose, engage, and inspire young people around critical social issues.
 Launched in the fall of 2011, the College Action Network started out at about 10 colleges.
-Due to the overwhelmingly positive response, we currently have 27 chapters across the country, and are looking to expand to up to 50 chapters by the fall of 2012.
+Due to the overwhelmingly positive response, we currently have over 36 chapters across the country, and are looking to expand to up to 50 chapters by the fall of 2015.

 Each event aims to draw a large crowd, and uses an important social issue based documentary as the means for getting students to be more engaged in the issues facing themselves and others worldwide.
 Screenings are followed by a guest speaker (often film director or producer) or a panel discussion.
 REACT to FILM frequently uses Livestream technology to connect multiple colleges in the network for interactive video Q&As.

 ·Organizational strategies and tecniques

 Applications for student chapter leaders will be reviewed on a rolling basis.